garrandall/popular-music-data/tracks/love-on-my-mind-tonight-the-temptations.md

 One look at you and I feel it
 I've got love on my mind tonight
 On my mind tonight
-Ahhhhhhh
+Ah
-Do, do, doo, dooo
+Do, do, doo, doo

 Baby, give it to me, girl
 You know I want it, girl